ix-chel/SentinelPay/README.md

 - The codebase is small enough to evolve without a full rewrite.

 The right expectation is not "production payment system."
 The right expectation is "promising foundation for a payment-system-style backend exercise."

-## Recommended Next Steps Before a Serious Senior Review

-- Align the documentation with the real route surface and active auth flow.
-- Remove or finish stale code paths such as unused request/auth abstractions.
-- Add database-level protections if the ledger is meant to be truly immutable.
-- Enforce API key scopes per route instead of only storing them.
-- Add monitoring, queue failure visibility, and webhook delivery diagnostics.
-- Expand test coverage around rate limiting, webhook failures, and recovery scenarios.
-- Define the real product boundary: internal ledger transfer service, or broader payment platform.

-If this README is used during review, keep the conversation anchored on what is already solid in the transfer core and be explicit that the rest is ongoing platform hardening work.